DaisyEverard/DesignPatternExamples/java/2-OBSERVER-PUSH/OBSERVER.md

 ## Why?
 The observer and subject are loosely coupled meaning
-- subject only knows about the IObserver, not which concrete observer it's using
+- subject only knows about the IObserverPush, not which concrete observer it's using
 - Observers can be added or removed at any time without editing the subject
 - Subject and Objects can be re-used and modified independently of each other